onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>input</tt> : T</dt>
-<dd>Input tensor of [N,C,H,W], where N is the batch axis, C is the channel , H is the height and W is the width.</dd>
+<dd>Input tensor of [N,C,H,W], where N is the batch axis, C is the channel or depth, H is the height and W is the width.</dd>
 </dl>

 #### Outputs